gvwilson/thirdbit/_posts/2022/2022-12-17-compassionate-programmer.md

 [problems that practitioners actually care about][nwit-questions].

-There's no way all of that could fit in a single book, but here's the thing: every book embodies its author's priorities.
+There's no way all of that could fit in a single book, but every book leaves out more than it includes, which means every book embodies its author's priorities.
-When we say, "If you're going to read one thing about programming, read this," and the book we recommend talks about the Visitor pattern but not about algorithmic bias, we're telling people the former is more important than the latter.
+When we say, "If you're going to read one thing about programming, read this," and the book talks about the Visitor pattern but not about algorithmic bias, it's telling people the former is more important than the latter, and so are we.

-I no longer believe that's true;
-I no longer believe it's possible to excel at a craft if we exclude how it's used and abused from our thinking about how we build it.
+I don't want to do that any more because I no longer believe it's possible to build good things well unless we think about how they're going to be used and abused.
 I've tried to write this book twice and given up both times.
 I think that doing it properly would require a year of full-time work;
 so far I haven't found a company or foundation willing to support that,